 You can use this new COPIED folder to store/archive your recent video project (even deleting the original files from your computer or device) and as an easy way to share your project with others.

-I follow these steps many times during a video project as an efficient way to move and organize my files onto my harddrive’s client folders and to double-check that I’m not excluding or missing any important assets or resources in my folders.
-Adobe Premiere’s Project Manager feature is similar to Adobe InDesign’s Package functionality.
+I follow these steps often while working on a video project as an efficient way to move and organize my files onto my hard drive’s client folders and double-check that I’m not excluding or missing any essential assets or resources in my folders.
+Adobe Premiere’s Project Manager feature is similar to Adobe InDesign‘s Package functionality.